 What is peer review?

 Peer-reviewed (scholarly) articles are reviewed by scholars and other experts in the field before being approved for publication.
 This helps to ensure the integrity of the article.
 Not all articles are peer-reviewed.
-Newspapers and popular magazines are not peer-reviewed.
-Also, publications such as The Chronicle of Higher Education and Education Week are not peer-reviewed.

 The scholarly/peer-reviewed article is visibly different from articles found in magazines.
 For instance, the scholarly journal does not contain advertisements or glossy photos like magazines contain.
 The scholarly article contains technical language as the articles are written by and for faculty, researchers, or scholars.
 Scholarly articles are typically at least three pages, but are usually even longer.
 In fact, they can be quite lengthy.
 They also include a complete bibliography.